-Most projects are part of one of the School of Social Work’s nine research institutes, listed below.
-Directed by social work faculty, these multidisciplinary institutes pursue interdisciplinary, scientifically rigorous social and behavioral research, and provide expertise and a range of services including program evaluation and training to research and practice communities.
+Most research projects are part of one of the Steve Hicks School of Social Work’s institutes, listed below.
+Directed by social work faculty, these institutes and programs pursue interdisciplinary, scientifically rigorous social and behavioral research, and provide expertise and a range of services including program evaluation and training to research and practice communities.

 The Addiction Research Institute (ARI) focuses on substance abuse among under-served populations (particularly African Americans and Mexican Americans).
 ARI adopts a uniquely social work perspective, emphasizing factors at the individual, family, organizational, societal, and cultural level that influence substance abuse and substance abuse treatment.

 The Health Behavior Research and Training Institute (HBRT) specializes in the development and implementation of interventions addressing behavior change using the Transtheoretical Model (TTM) and Motivational Interviewing (MI).
 Intervention research has targeted HIV and safer sexual practices, prenatal health, alcohol, cocaine, smoking, STI testing, and fetal alcohol spectrum disorder.
 HBRT has a history of providing training on the TTM, MI, and evidence-based intervention and prevention approaches, with recent emphasis on teaching health care providers to use brief motivational interventions in medical settings.

 The Institute for Collaborative Health Research and Practice is an academic-community partnership that brings together practice and research professionals from many disciplines to investigate and address the health needs of individuals and communities.
 The overarching goal of this collaborative initiative is to enhance and support individual, family and community health and wellness.